Seven of Nine: Reception

 The initial fan reaction was mixed with some accusing the show of adding her to attract more 18–35 male audience members, which was denied by Braga.
 The character's attire, numerous form-fitting catsuits with distinct rib-lines and a high stiff neck, was criticized by veteran Star Trek writer/producer Ronald D. Moore, who felt she should have a more Borg-like appearance.
 Her outfit also annoyed some who felt that it was an attempt by the show's creators to make her sexually appealing to some viewers, without any storyline purposes intended.
 Keith DeCandido of Tor.com was critical of the hair and costume which "for reasons that have absolutely nothing to do with the character and everything to do with external factors" but that Ryan's performance manages to elevate matters, and give Seven a compelling journey.
 Ryan was surprised at the immediate fan reaction on the Internet, as there was a full website devoted to her, created only six days after her casting.

 Ziauddin Sardar said in the New Statesman that her appearance on Voyager "restored the warp drive" to the show, resulting in a "triumphant note" to the start of the following season.
 Meanwhile, Ian Spelling writing in Starlog magazine in 1998 said that the introduction of Seven was "just the kick in the asteroid that Voyager needed."

 Rob Owen at the Chicago Sun-Times said that the majority of the Voyager cast were "lacking in depth" with the exception of Seven, the Doctor and Captain Janeway.
 By the end of the series, Seven was described as the "most bewitching cast member" and the "first authentic Trek bombshell since Uhura" by Frank Ahrens at The Washington Post.

 In 2009, IGN ranked Seven of Nine as the 12th-best character of Star Trek overall.
-In 2012, Paste magazine rated Seven of Nine as the fifth-best character of all Star Trek.
-In 2016, Screen Rant rated Seven of Nine as the 10th-best character in Star Trek overall.
+In 2012, Paste rated Seven of Nine as the fifth-best character of all Star Trek.
+In 2016, Screen Rant rated Seven of Nine as the tenth-best character in Star Trek overall.
 They highlight the character's slow recovery after being victimized by the Borg.
 In 2018, CBR ranked Jeri Ryan, who plays Seven of Nine, as the 14th best actor of the Star Trek franchise.

-Askmen.com ranked Seven of Nine as the fourth-most-attractive woman of the science fiction genre including film and television.
+Askmen.com ranked Seven of Nine as the fourth-most-attractive woman of the science fiction genre, including film and television.
 In 2011, Seven of Nine was ranked the second-top-sexiest woman of science fiction television.
-In 2017, Screen Rant ranked Seven of Nine the 4th-most-attractive person in the Star Trek universe.
+In 2017, Screen Rant ranked Seven of Nine the fourth-most-attractive person in the Star Trek universe.
 CBR ranked Seven of Nine the "15th-fiercest" female character of the Star Trek universe.
-In 2019, Seven of Nine was ranked the 4th-sexiest Star Trek character by SyFy.
+In 2019, Seven of Nine was ranked the fourth-sexiest Star Trek character by SyFy.